KaschPlayz/KaschPlayz/README.md

-- 👋 Hi, I’m @KaschPlayz, I'm a 18y old German
+- 👋 Hi, I’m @KaschPlayz, I'm a 20y old German
-- 👀 I’m interested in Cyber Security
+- 👀 I’m interested in Python programming
-- 🌱 I’m currently learning Python
-- 🤝 I'm looking for a learning partner
 - 🕰 I'm started with programming this year

 <!---